 How to Clean the Magical Menstrual Cup Without a Bathroom

-As a long-time Diva Cup advocate, I get asked frequently how to clean a menstrual cup without a bathroom.
+As a long-time menstrual cup advocate, I get asked frequently how to clean my cup without a bathroom.
 Here’s how it works.

 - Walk a distance away from camp – at least 100 feet (35 adult steps).
 Be sure to be 200 feet (70 steps) away from trails and any water sources.